 Casella Wines - makers of [yellow tail] and Lucky Penny Lucky Penny Chardonnay Viognier Pinot Grigio 2010

 Delightful!
 Lovely floral aromas followed by a bloom of melon and lychee notes from the glass.
 Perfect as an aperitif, or accompaniment to salads and seafood.
-Food matches: chicken and asparagus risotto or grilled barramundi with herb butter.
+Chardonnay Viognier Pinot Grigio food pairings: chicken and asparagus risotto or grilled barramundi with herb butter.

 Opinions about wine differ greatly as the experience is subjective.
 You may find it helpful to compare this critical evaluation of the wine with mine as well as your own: